VincentNoculak/PFFRG.cpp/README.md

 The generated terms of "FlowEquationTermGenerator.cpp" and "SpinCorrelationTermGenerator.cpp" are inserted into the source code of "PFFRG.cpp".

 "PFFRG.cpp" can be compiled by using the command "g++ -O2 -fopenmp -o PFFRG PFFRG.cpp -lgsl".

+"jobScript.sh" contains an example of a job script that can be used to run the compiled "PFFRG.cpp" code via the slurm workload manager.